CrossRef/event-data-user-guide/event-data-manual.md

 #### Notes

  - Because the Agent can scan for back-files, it is possible that duplicate Events may be re-created.
 See (Duplicate Data){#concept-duplicate}.
- - Becuase the Agent can scan for back-files, Events may be created with `occurred_at` in the past.
+ - Because the Agent can scan for back-files, Events may be created with `occurred_at` in the past.
 See (Occurred-at vs collected-at)[#concept-timescales].

-### Datacite to CrossRef Links
+### DataCite to CrossRef Links

 | Property                  | Value          |
 |---------------------------|----------------|